-While it might sound a little gruesome, you only need to answer one simple question when deciding on a push lawn mower.
+There is one simple question you need to answer when deciding on a push lawn mower.

 You basically have three options in ejecting the grass from a push lawn mower: side discharge, mulch or rear bag.

 Side-discharging is the most common and easiest way to mow the lawn.
 As you mow, the cut grass is ejected out the side of the lawn mower, leaving behind large clipping that eventually decay into your lawn.

 Normally, this option works well.
 If your grass is really tall, however, you'll need to rake up the excess - especially during the dog days of summer.
 The extra clipping could smother the grass below, leaving

 Mulching lawn mowers are more like knife-wielding chefs at Japanese steak houses.
 They chop the grass into very fine fragments, releasing nutrient-rich nitrogen into your lawn much faster.